csorianot/godmc_wiki/Methylation-sample-QC.md

 This creates the file "qc-report.html" in the current work directory.
 The file should open up in your web browser.

 - After checking the qc report you can select bad samples to remove.
+I wouldn't remove outliers based on control probes as there only a few probes for each category.
+However, I would remove slides with dyebias which is captured by the normalisation probes ((normC + normG)/(normA + normT)).

 ```
 outlier<-qc.summary$bad.samples